shaolaizheyitao/MQTT/Home.md

-# Welcome to the MQTT community wikijjj
+# Welcome to the MQTT community

 > Currently, content here is in transition from the "old" mqtt.org site and there are many broken links due to the way Github and Dokuwikis differ - find a full list of pages on the [**Pages**](https://github.com/mqtt/mqtt.github.io/wiki/_pages) sidebar.